raumkraut/toxine/README.md

 Since toxwrap is statically linked against the toxcore library, it has to be distributed under the terms of the [GNU General Public License][6], version 3.
-Note that other license conditions might apply to libsodium, whammy, opus and other libraries used by the code.
+Note that other license conditions might apply to libsodium, opus, jquery and other libraries or resources included with this code.
 IANAL.

 [1]: http://tox.im  "Tox peer-to-peer instant messaging network"
 [2]: http://toxi.in "Live Toxine demo"